iRAP-software/package-vida-api-sdk/README.md

 Notice that the != operator is specified as the third parameter.

 ### Multiple Filters
 Filtering on a single field is useful, but sometimes you will need to filter on more than one field.
-This can be done by calling the addFilter() method on the filter object:
+This can be done by calling the addFilter() method on the filter object.
+This is an "AND" relationship (all criteria must pass, rather than just one of them).

 ```php
 $filter = new iRAP\VidaSDK\Filter('id', 1, '!=');